 LG’s transparent OLED TV is an epic vision of how future screens will fit into our homes

-I got up close with LG’s Signature OLED T – and it’ll launch before the end of 2024
+I got up close with LG’s Signature OLED T – and you'll be able to get it in your living room later this month

 LG has a bit of a penchant for eye-catching TV features over recent editions of CES – remember the rollable TV?
 Well at this show it’s going several times better with a transparent 4K OLED TV.

 How does it work?
 You’re about to find out – at CES 2024 I got up close with the 77in LG Signature OLED T (as it will be known when it launches).
-And yes, it is actually going to launch this year – though of course, we have no idea how much the no doubt rather high price point will be.
+This thing is actually going to launch in the US this month, and other regions early next year.
+So you could have a transparent OLED TV in your living room for the start of the new year.
+Although, of course, we still have no idea how much the no doubt rather high price point will be.

-The Transparent TV is also wireless for 4K pictures and audio between the screen and the Zero Connect Box, which is basically where all your cables connect into.
+The Transparent OLED TV is also wireless for 4K pictures and audio between the screen and the Zero Connect Box, which is basically where all your cables connect into.
 There’s no unsightly cables with the unit at all.
-As you can see it resembles a piece of furniture – shelves – and so the tech that drives the screen is housed in the shelf bit.
+As you can see it resembles a piece of furniture, and the tech that drives the screen is housed in the shelf bit.

 What I wasn’t expecting from this TV was the two modes – the transparent mode enables you to see a picture with a transparent background.
 The effect of this is quite clever and can be always-on for showing photos or artwork.